ministryofjustice/hmpps-probation-check-in-ui/README.md

 - CLIENT_CREDS_CLIENT_SECRET

 ### Dependencies

-### HMPPS Auth

-To allow authenticated users to access your application you need to point it to a running instance of `hmpps-auth`.
-By default the application is configured to run against an instance running in docker that can be started via `docker-compose`.

 **NB:** It's common for developers to run against the instance of auth running in the development/T3 environment for local development.